Foohy/OlegEngine/Two and a Half Dimensions/readme.txt

 	Width/Height: The resolution of the screen.
 This is rather self explanatory
 	ShadowMapSize: The size (width and height) of the shadowmap.
 Higher values will result in a better looking map but is more perfomance intensive.
 	Samples: MSAA samples for antialiasing
+	AnisotropicFiltering: How much anisotropic filtering should be applied to textures.
+This makes textures that aren't perpendicular to the camera look better.
+	GlobalVolume: Global volume override for all audio.
 	ShowFPS: Draw an FPS indicator ingame

 2) I'm not responsible if it breaks your everything